chaseruskin/orbit/docs/src/reference/blueprint.md

 The _blueprint_ is a file containing a list of files required for a particular back end.
 This single file is the main method Orbit uses to communicate information to a target's process.

-When the blueprint is created, it is saved to the local ip's target output directory.
+When the blueprint is created, it is saved to the current project's target output directory.

 ## Plans